adrobinoga/zk-protocol/sections/ex_data.md

 |unknown		|Unknown value, seems to be a kind of checksum.	|varies		|4		|9	|

 (<): Little endian format.

 (*): These values show the same value, but for larger datasets we dont know if that would be the case, since it doesn't make sense to have the value duplicated.

 After that, send a `CMD_DATA_RDY` command to indicate the device to trasmit the data.
-This command carries a structure(`rdy struct`) with the following fields:
+This command carries a structure, `rdy struct`, with the following fields:

 |Name		|Description					|Value[hex]	|Size[bytes]	|Offset	|
 |---		|---						|---		|---		|---	|